ulyssesmtr/django_rest_clients_api/README.md

 #### Validation

-When creating a new client using  POST, each field has its own validation criteria, which is necessary to be respected in order for the creation to work.
+When creating a new client using  POST, each field has its own validation criteria, which must be respected in order for the creation to work.